rsksmart/rLogin/README.md

 The key points:
 - `src/RLogin.ts` is the API.
 There we create the DOM element.
 - `src/Core.ts` handles the whole UX.
 It connects to the wallet, does the authentication, show the modal when triggered and so on.
 - `src/ux` has the different flows for the UX described.
-You will finde _step1_ or _confirmInformation_
+You will find _step1_ or _confirmInformation_
 - `src/ui` are the visual components of the rLogin
 - `src/lib` has the wallet specifics and authentication implementations